Anilpoul/Design-Patterns-/README.md

         return instance;
     }
 }

-•	Pros: Simple and thread-safe.
+-	Pros: Simple and thread-safe
-•	Cons: Instance created even if not needed.
+-	Cons: Instance created even if not needed
 ________________________________________
 2. Lazy Initialization Singleton
 The instance is created only when it is requested.